sergueik/selenium_cdp/README.md

 	event.getText())));
 }
 ```
+The properties of the event are taken from `Log entry` object [specification](https://chromedevtools.github.io/devtools-protocol/tot/Log/#event-entryAdded)
-one can also confirm the logging to happen:
+One can also confirm the logging event to have expected properties, e.g. message:

 ```java